The Best Coffee Tampers In The UK 2022

 My Observations

-I understand, I’m a bit sad – however the way the base flares out, vs the flatter ones, steeps it quite comfortable when you’re pushing down with your thumb on one side and the knuckle of your forefinger on the other, if that steeps sense?
+I understand, I’m a bit sad – nevertheless the way the base flares out, vs the flatter ones, makes it quite comfortable when you’re pushing down with your thumb on one side and the knuckle of your forefinger on the other, if that steeps sense?

 Compatible with: